Under Patel, FBI heightens focus on violent crime, illegal immigration. Other threats abound, too - WTOP News

 Weeks later, when the Justice Department announced the seizure of $510 million in illegal narcotics bound for the U.S, the FBI director joined other law enforcement leaders in front of a Coast Guard ship in Florida and stacks of intercepted drugs to highlight the haul.

-His presence was meant to signal the premium the FBI is placing on combating violent crime, drug trafficking and illegal immigration, concerns that have leapfrogged up the agenda in what current and former law enforcement officials say amounts to a rethinking of priorities and mission at a time when the country is also confronting increasingly sophisticated national security threats from abroad.
+His presence was meant to signal the premium the FBI is placing on combating violent crime, drug trafficking and illegal immigration, concerns that have leapfrogged up the agenda in what amounts to a rethinking of priorities and mission at a time when the country is also confronting increasingly sophisticated national security threats.

-Patel says the FBI remains focused on some of the same concerns, including China, that have dominated headlines in recent years, and the bureau said in a statement that its commitment to investigating international and domestic terrorism has not changed.
-That intensifying threat was laid bare over the past month by a spate of violent acts, most recently a Molotov cocktail attack on a Colorado crowd by an Egyptian man who authorities say overstayed his visa and yelled “Free Palestine.”
+The FBI said in a statement that its commitment to investigating international and domestic terrorism has not changed.
+That threat was laid bare over the past month by a spate of violent acts, most recently a Molotov cocktail attack on a Colorado crowd by an Egyptian man who authorities say overstayed his visa and yelled “Free Palestine.”

-“The FBI continuously analyzes the threat landscape and allocates resources and personnel in alignment with that analysis and the investigative needs of the Bureau,” the FBI said in a statement.
-“We make adjustments and changes based on many factors and remain flexible as various needs arise.”
+The bureau said it continuously assesses threats and “allocates resources and personnel in alignment with that analysis.”

 Signs of restructuring abound.
-The Justice Department has disbanded an FBI-led task force on foreign influence and the bureau has moved to dissolve a key public corruption squad in its Washington field office, people familiar with the matter have told The Associated Press.
-The Trump administration, meanwhile, has proposed steep budget cuts for the FBI, and there’s been significant turnover in leadership ranks as some veteran agents with years of experience have been pushed from their positions.
+The Justice Department has disbanded an FBI-led task force on foreign influence and the bureau has moved to dissolve a key public corruption squad in its Washington field office.

-Some former officials are concerned the stepped-up focus on violent crime and immigration — areas already core to the mission of agencies including the Drug Enforcement Administration and Immigration and Customs Enforcement — risks deflecting attention from some of the complicated criminal and national security threats for which the bureau has long borne primary if not exclusive responsibility for investigating.
+Some former officials are concerned the stepped-up focus on violent crime and immigration, areas already core to the mission of other agencies, risks deflecting attention from some of the complicated criminal and national security threats for which the bureau has long borne primary if not exclusive responsibility for investigating.

-“If you’re looking down five feet in front of you, looking for gang members and I would say lower-level criminals, you’re going to miss some of the more sophisticated strategic issues that may be already present or emerging,” said Chris Piehota, who retired from the FBI in 2020 as an executive assistant director.
+“If you’re looking down five feet in front of you, looking for gang members and I would say lower-level criminals, you’re going to miss some of the more sophisticated strategic issues that may be already present or emerging,” said Chris Piehota, a retired senior FBI official.

-Enforcement of immigration laws has long been the principal jurisdiction of immigration agents tasked with arresting people in the U.S. illegally along with border agents who police points of entry.

-Since Trump’s inauguration, the FBI has assumed greater responsibility for that work, saying it’s participated in over 10,000 immigration-related arrests.
+Immigration enforcement in particular is a new focus for the FBI.
+Since Trump’s inauguration, the FBI has assumed greater responsibility for that work, saying it’s made over 10,000 immigration-related arrests.
 Patel has highlighted the arrests on social media, doubling down on the administration’s promise to prioritize immigration enforcement.

 A mandate to ‘crush violent crime’